microsoft/vsts-ibm-websphere-extension/docs/vsts-README.md

 * In order to automate the installation and update of enterprise applications to WebSphere Application Servers, the build agent must have access to the 'wsadmin' commands.
 Please follow the IBM WebSphere document to setup the command environment.
 To check if the environment is setup correctly:
   * You can run wsadmin.sh(Linux) / wsadmin.bat(Windows) command from the terminal or command line respectively.
 Make sure IBM WebSphere _bin/_ directory is in the PATH.
-  * Execute "wsadmin.sh -conntype SOAP -host <your_websphere_hostname> -port <your_websphere_SOAP_port> -username <your_username> -password <your_password> -c AdminControl.getNode\(\)"
-  on the build agent.
+  * Execute `wsadmin.sh -conntype SOAP -host <your_websphere_hostname> -port <your_websphere_SOAP_port> -username <your_username> -password <your_password> -c AdminControl.getNode\(\)` on the build agent.
 It should return the node name of the IBM WebSphere Application Server.
   * You may need to create a profile in your build agent to make the command line work.

 ## Quick Start

-Once you have set up the WebSphere environemnt, perform the following steps to automate the deployment of applications to WebSphere Application Servers:
+Once you have set up the WebSphere environemnt, perform the following steps to automate the deployment of enterprise applications to WebSphere Application Servers:

 1. Install the [IBM WebSphere extension](https://marketplace.visualstudio.com/items/ms-vsts.ibm-webshepere) from the Team Services Marketplace.